 5. Speeding: Many truck drivers fail to adhere to posted speed limits due in part to unreasonable demands placed on them by the trucking company that has employed their services.
 Further, we often learn of truck drivers that will rush through a trip in order to complete their work and be done.
 Unfortunately, trucks require a much greater stopping distance than an ordinary automobile.
 When you factor in excessive speed, you can see why a truck driver would experience extreme difficulty in reacting to a sudden traffic maneuver or situation.
 Excessive speed is a contributing factor to many truck accidents in Florida.
 Section 392.6 of the CFR expressly prohibits a trucking company from scheduling runs by a trucker between locations that would clearly require the driver to travel at an excessive speed.
 Section 392.71 of the CFR bans the use of radars by truckers or commercial vehicle operators.

 6. Drugs/alcohol: Whether it’s the solitary lonely nature of the job or the pressures associated with stringent requirements and constant demands, drugs and alcohol related trucking accidents have become far too common.
 Stimulants (“uppers”) are used by truckers to stay awake and alert for extended hours.
 However, truck drivers often overuse stimulants which creates a very dangerous condition.

 I have referenced just a few of the many contributing factors behind semi-truck accidents in Florida.
-If you have been physically injured as a result of the negligence exhibited by a tractor-trailer driver or trucking company, call the injury lawyers at Dolman Law Group for a free consultation and case evaluation.
+If you have been physically injured as a result of the negligence exhibited by a tractor-trailer driver or trucking company, call the injury lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA for a free consultation and case evaluation.